 Currency

-The currency in Ireland is the Euro although Northern Ireland’s currency is the pound.
-Credit cards are widely accepted in both regions, but it is good to have a few Euros and pounds for incidentals like toll roads and parking.
+The currency in Ireland is the Euro, although Northern Ireland’s currency is the pound.
+Credit cards are widely accepted in both regions, but it’s good to have a few Euros and pounds for incidentals like toll roads and parking.

 Driving

-To add to the challenge of driving in Ireland, residents tend to drive quite fast regardless if on a highway or a narrow, and I mean narrow, country road.
+To add to the challenge of driving in Ireland, residents tend to drive quite fast, whether on a highway or a narrow, and I mean narrow, country road.

 Travelers should also note that the fastest route, per GPS, is not always a highway.
-Instead, the fastest route can be miles of narrow country roads that look like a driveway and not a thoroughfare.
+Instead, it can be miles of narrow country roads that look like driveways rather than thoroughfares.

 Rental Cars

 I recommend renting a small car.
-A smaller car makes it easier to maneuver through the often narrow and winding country roads.
-Keep rental car size in mind when selecting what luggage to bring with you.
+A smaller car makes maneuvering through the often narrow and winding country roads easier.
+Consider rental car size when selecting what luggage to bring with you.
 Oversized luggage can be hard to place in a small trunk or back seat.

 Be aware that many credit card companies will not provide a CDW when traveling in Ireland.
 If travelers opt for standard insurance versus extended coverage, the rental car company will often put a $2,000-3,000 hold on the traveler’s credit card.